liteflow-labs/liteflow-js/docs/pages/tools/sdk-react/useUpdateAccount.md

 ### updateAccount

-Function to accept an auction for an NFT.
-All arguments are optional.
-It returns the updated account's address.
+Function to update the user's account

 Arguments `AccountInput`: